-- Intact male dogs are statistically more likely to show aggression towards other dogs.
+- Intact male dogs are more likely to show aggression toward other dogs.

 Unfortunately, pit bull-type dogs are sometimes preferred by irresponsible people who wish to use them for profit (illegal fighting), as guard dogs, or even to "toughen up" their own images.
-Many were bred for aggression and will continue to be bred that way.
-Often, the dogs are not neutered/spayed and may be left chained up or allowed to roam free.
-It's the perfect storm for creating more aggressive dogs.
-Sadly, it's a cycle that is difficult to break.
+Many were bred for aggression and don't receive proper training or socialization.
+Any such ill-mannered dog can pose a danger.
+Pit bulls just have more stigma surrounding them due to their association with dogfighting, as well as their natural strength.

 Should Pit Bulls Be Banned?

+Most supporters of breed-specific legislation hope to see all pit bull-type breeds banned.
+But opponents feel that the banning of breeds won't correct the problem.
 Opponents of BSL feel that the banning of breeds will not correct the problem.
-Instead, the wrong people will still find a way to get the dogs or they will simply move on to a new breed/type of dog.
+Instead, they argue that unscrupulous people will still find a way to get the dogs or will simply move on to a new breed/type of dog.
 They feel the solution lies in the prosecution of bad owners as well as educating the public.

 Most pit bull-type dogs with responsible owners are not dangerous.
 In fact, many are affectionate companions and can even be good family dogs.
 They also can make for excellent service and therapy dogs.